dart-lang/site-www/src/samples/index.md

 ---
-title: Sample Code
+title: Language samples
 description: Examples of idiomatic Dart with links to larger examples.
 ---

 This collection is not exhaustive&mdash;it's just a brief introduction to the language for people who like to learn by example.
-You may also want to check out the language and library tours.
+You might also want to check out the language and library tours.

 <div class="card-grid">
   <div class="card">